 Seeing the limitations of illiteracy holding back many in the community, the Sisters of Compassion committed to teaching them to read and write.
 Kaavya was eager to attend the classes, having personally experienced discrimination for being illiterate.

 “When I joined the literacy class, I learned lots of things,” explains Kaavya.
 “I learned not only reading and writing; I learned good habits, roles of women, wife and mother in the family.
 Now I am very happy…I will not lose heart because I can read and write.”

 The love and servanthood of the Sisters of Compassion was a healing balm to Kaavya.

 “I am thankful to the sisters for teaching us,” she shares.
 “You opened our eyes.
 You taught us what actual life is.”

-Read how the ministry of GFA-supported Sisters of Compassion is bringing restoration and healing to others affected by leprosy.
+Read how the ministry of Gospel for Asia (GFA)-supported Sisters of Compassion is bringing restoration and healing to others affected by leprosy.